Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 The 90-day mark is when you transition from launch mode to management mode.
 Establish your baseline metrics:

-- Target ACoS for each campaign type
+- Target ACOS for each campaign type

 - Expected monthly review accumulation rate